Jul / 26 / 2024

 The Process of Achieving Balayage

 To get that balayage look, your stylist will hand-paint hair color on parts of your hair.
-This gives it a natural, sun-kissed effect while also protecting your hair from unnecessary damage.
+This gives it glowing effect while also protecting your hair from unnecessary damage.
 At the salon, they'll start by dividing your hair into sections and then carefully put bleach or dye on certain spots.
 They keep an eye on how long the color sits to make sure it reaches just the right amount of lightness.
 After the color is all set, they'll wash and style your hair so you can see how smoothly different shades blend together.
 The result?
 A hairstyle that looks effortlessly stylish and is easy to take care of.

 What to Expect During Your Balayage Appointment